 The Community Shopping Shuttle provides transportation for Fitchburg State University students to and from several shopping and entertainment centers around the local area.
 The Community Shuttle operates during the academic semesters, Monday through Thursday evenings 6pm – 9pm, and departs from outside the Hammond G-Lobby entrance on Pearl Street.
 Show your Fitchburg State One Card and take the shuttle to run local errands, save money, avoid the challenge of finding parking, and reduce emissions!

-Community Shuttle Service begins Monday, September 8 and continues through Wednesday, December 10, 2014 for the fall 2014 semester.
+Community Shuttle Service begins Monday, September 5 and continues through Wednesday, December 14, 2016 for the Fall 2016 semester.